6 Things Early Tax Filers Need to Know

-- Early filing: As of Monday, January 24 2017 you could start filing your taxes electronically online.
-You know what that means: the earlier you file your taxes, the earlier you can get your refund back.
+- Early filing: The earlier you file your taxes, the earlier you can get your refund back.
 If you have your paperwork ready (W-2s from your employer to report any wage or salary information, 1099s for any freelance or self-employed work you did this year, etc.) then there is zero reason to wait until April to file.

 - Update your digits: If you are legally filing your taxes but don’t have a social security number for whatever reason, then you likely have what is called a taxpayer identification number.
 Make sure this number is updated ahead of time; if you haven’t used it in the past three years, it might be expired, which could result in a delayed refund or your filing being rejected outright.
 It takes a while to percolate through the system, so make sure you leave plenty of time before the filing deadline to get your new number.
 Head to IRS.gov to download a W-7 form to get started.